vdaviot/Taskmaster/README.md

 		- A working directory to set before launching the program : √

 		- An umask to set before launching the program : √

+	Bonus:

+		- Sending informative mail on what's happened to your programs : √

+		- Better error handling : TODO

+		- Write any error in a recap file : TODO